Digital Research Database

 We have received several emails from community members reporting errors in the database.
 Our team is in discussion to formulate a strategy to address these issues.
 The original records themselves contain many incorrect, and variations of spelling of names.
 These original errors cannot, unfortunately, be corrected.
 However, in the descriptions and metadata that we have created, we will establish a process to denote the correct spelling.
 We will also correct any mistakes that result from human error on the part of our research team.

 Given the scale of the collection, we cannot promise immediate changes.
-But please rest assured we are looking into this and anticipate an update to the database at two dates in the next year.
+But please rest assured we are looking into this and anticipate an update to the database in early spring.

 Thank you for your understanding.